outcobra/outstanding-cobra/frontend/src/assets/docs/profiles.en.md

 Kotlin enthusiast, caffeine-junkie and sailor

-My main focus in Outcobra is on the application logic.
+My focus in Outcobra is on the application logic.
 This means that I am responsible for the fact that the data you are typing is stored in the correct format, and will be available to you in the future on every device.

 Designing software never gets boring.
-If these work, at the end of the day, the feeling is indescribable.
+It amazes me how we can chain abstract constructs together to create something new.
 For this reason, and to keep improving myself, I spend a lot of my spare time with software development.

-On my desk, besides the mouse and the keyboard, a cup of coffee can not be missed.
+Besides the mouse and the keyboard, a cup of coffee can't be missed on my desk.

+During business hours I am mostly occupied with testing activities.
+Through that, software quality became one of my passions.

-As a compensation to my activities in computer science, I enjoy the peace on the lake.
+As a compensation to my activities in computer science, I enjoy the calm on the lake.
 To make sure I don't get bored, I started taking part in regattas (sailing contests) a few years ago.

 ## Joel